dazhongli/Constitutive-Models/settlement_assessment.md

 ## Parameters in Hardening Soil Model {#HS_Parm}

 We have demonstrated that the hardening soil model, which represents the latest attempt to improve predictive performance over the established Modified Camclay model and as an extension of soft soil models.
-In this section, we discuss the input parameters and how design parameters can be approximated.
+In this section, we discuss the input parameters and how design parameters can be approximated for Hardening Soil Model.

 In Hardening soil model, it is assumed that the stiffness varies with the stress level as shown in Eq.(\ref{eq_oed}), Eq.(\ref{eq_E50}) and Eq.(\ref{eq_Eur})